 Finally, it solves the pesky old curly-tail problem.
-You know, when your lobster tail curls up into a little pillbug-like ball (an isopod which it very closely resembles)?
+You know, when your lobster tail curls up into a little ball like a pillbug (an isopod which it very closely resembles)?

-It doesn't make much difference to flavor, but sometimes it's nice to have straight tails for presentation purposes.
+It doesn't make much difference in flavor, but sometimes it's nice to have straight tails for presentation purposes.

 Here's how you do it:

 That's right, just flatten it on a board.
-Don't be alarmed if the tail continues to curl and jerk suddenly even after its been completely removed from the lobster's body: this is a reflex reaction.
-I've seen it last up to two hours after the rest of the lobster is long dead.
+Don't be alarmed if the tail continues to curl and jerk suddenly, even after it's been completely removed from the lobster's body: This is a reflex reaction.
+I've seen it last up to two hours after the rest of the lobster is dead.

 Once you have it flat out on the board, spear it with a couple of stiff wooden skewers, starting from the body end and exiting through the joints near the tail end.
 Of course, insert the skewers as close as possible to the shell to minimize muscle damage.

-And if ripping the claws and tail off of a lobster which you've just impaled through the head with a knife leaves you cold, you can always perform the par steaming step first, then use kitchen towels to grasp and dismember the dead beasts before continuing with the roasting steps.
-(You won't be able to get a straight tail this way, btw.)
+If ripping the claws and tail off of a lobster that you've just impaled through the head with a knife leaves you cold, you can always perform the par-steaming step first, then use kitchen towels to grasp and dismember the dead beasts before continuing with the roasting steps.
+(You won't be able to get a straight tail this way, BTW.)

 This should break or crease most of the cartilaginous material under the tail.
 Next, pull apart the edge of the shell.
-It should separate quite easily (if not, use kitchen shears to carefully snip through the cartilage, then try pulling it apart again).
-Once cracked open, the shell meat should easily pop out.
+It should separate quite easily.
+(If not, use kitchen shears to carefully snip through the cartilage, then try pulling it apart again.)
+Once it's cracked open, the shell meat should easily pop out.

 Claws are a bit trickier.
-With a soft shell (new shell) lobster, you can usually get through them with kitchen shears.
-I start by breaking off the small claw (carefully, so as not to remove the meat inside with it!), the cutting the bottom of the claw open with a pair of kitchen shears.
-The goal is to cut just enough that you can extract the meat by jerking the claw downwards (think of the motion you'd use to get the last bit of shampoo out of the bottle).
+With a soft-shell (new-shell) lobster, you can usually get through them with kitchen shears.
+I start by breaking off the small claw (carefully, so as not to remove the meat inside with it!), then cutting the bottom of the claw open with a pair of kitchen shears.
+The goal is to cut just enough that you can extract the meat by jerking the claw downwards—think of the motion you'd use to get the last bit of shampoo out of the bottle.

-For very hard shell lobster, some more force is required.
-I start by wrapping them in a clean dish towel, and whacking them sharply all over with the back of a heavy cleaver.
+For very hard-shell lobsters, some more force is required.
+I start by wrapping them in a clean dish towel and whacking them sharply all over with the back of a heavy cleaver.
 The goal here is to crack them like eggshells, not smash them into smithereens.